-Little Cayman is very popular with serious fishermen.
+Little Cayman is very popular with serious fishermen (and the not too serious fishermen too).
 Many guests show up with their fly rod or spinning rod and have very good luck fishing right in front of their villa.

-Fishing Excursions that can be booked ahead of time or on island include: Flats Fishing for (bonefish, permit, and reef fish), tarpon fishing at Tarpon Lake, and deep sea fishing (for tuna, wahoo, mahi mahi, and marlin (if you are really lucky).
+Fishing Excursions that can be booked ahead of time or on island include: Flats Fishing for (bonefish, permit, and reef fish), baby tarpon fishing at Tarpon Lake, and deep sea fishing for tuna, wahoo, mahi mahi, and marlin (if you are really lucky).

 Last November my wife Anita and I visited LCI for two weeks and we’re not even divers!
 We had read about LCI and it seemed like the perfect place to really get away from it all.
 Anita found Paradise Villas through the internet and I knew about LCI from the book Bonefishing by Randall Kauffman.
 LCI turned out to be exactly as billed.
 It’s as if the place is deserted.

 The main reason people come to LCI is to dive, but the fishing is great and a real adventure.

 I’m a fairly self sufficient fisherman, so I elected to do all my shore fishing un-guided.
 I caught bonefish, jacks, snappers, and barracuda.
 We found fish by car, bicycle, moped and on foot.
 Obviously the car and mopeds offer the greatest flexibility.

 One of the best things about fishing LCI is that it seems as if you have the island to yourself, because everyone is out on a dive boat.
 Choose which shore to work (north or south, depending on the direction of the wind.